cosmos/ibc/spec/app/ics-101-interchain-swap/README.md

         return amount * (1 - this.pool.feeRate / 10000))
     }

-    function invariant(): number {
+    /// Can we remove these 3 functions? don't calculate price on backend side. function invariant(): number {
       let v = 1.0;
       for (const asset of imm.pool.assets) {